Large scale refactoring: Why would you ever do something like that?

 And lets not forget more obvious side effects.
 There is a good chance for confusion when discussing changes with our client or anyone familiar with just the correct business terms.
 New people joining the team have to get familiar with both the business terminology as well as its counterparts in the code.

 I think these reasons are very compelling and justify the cost of refactoring in many cases.
-Still, be careful, there may be plenty of edge cases where you have to use your best judgment.
+Still, be careful, there may be plenty of edge cases where you have to use your best judgment to determine when and how to refactor.

 Ultimately, large scale refactoring is good for the same reasons many of us enjoy starting a new project.
 You look at that blank source file and a brave new world starts swirling through your mind.
 This time you’ll do it right, the code will be elegant, it will be both beautifully laid out as well a fast and robust and easily extensible, and most importantly it will be a joy to work with every single day.
 Refactoring, small and large scale allows you to recapture that feeling, breath new life into an old codebase and repay that technical debt.